Introducing guest blogger Annisa from London Travellers

 Note: This is only a guide so, don’t take it religiously – play around with your days and plan an itinerary to suit your ages and interests.
 You will never fit it all in, and, of course, with younger children in London, you will want to build in plenty of rest stops too.

-There are also plenty of free attractions if you want to save on a trip to London.
+There are also plenty of free attractions in London if you want to save on your trip.
 All the attractions mentioned here will be kid-friendly, even adults will want to join in the fun.

 This post is part of our Explore My City series – come and visit cities around the world through the eyes of locals